mk43/python-practice/matplotlib/generateGIF/README.md

 ![](https://raw.githubusercontent.com/mk43/python-practice/master/matplotlib/generateGIF/resetvalue.gif)

-another way is clean the front frame and plot next frame.
-In short, It's redraw graph.
+another way is clean the front frame and plot the next frame on.
+In short, It's redraw the graph.

 ```
 fig, ax = plt.subplots()